osmcode/osmium-tool/man/osmium-tags-filter.md

 -e FILE, --expressions=FILE
 :   Read expressions from the specified file, one per line.
 Empty lines are
     ignored.
 Everything after the comment character (#) is also ignored.
-The the **FILTER EXPRESSIONS** section for further details.
+See the **FILTER EXPRESSIONS** section for further details.

 -i, --invert-match